brandur/sorg/content/passages/002-japan.md

-Look all the way over to the very left-hand side of the photo and you'll see that Yebisu on the left has an extra fish. _Both_ of his baskets are full while the Yebisu on the right only has a fish in one of his baskets.
+Look all the way over to the very left-hand side of the photo and you'll see that Yebisu on the left has an extra fish. _Both_ of his baskets are full while the Yebisu on the right has a fish in only one.
 These special bottles are called "Lucky Yebisus" and their extra detail is totally insignificant, and yet spread across the world.
 It serves no useful purpose other than to bring a little bit of delight into the day of one of the handful of people who come across a Lucky Yebisu and know its secret (and now, you might be one of them).

 ## The iPhone X (#iphone-x)